Ceremony to confer honorary doctorates from the University of Montpellier on Yves Maufette and Yves Bergeron

-On Friday, December 2, Philippe Augé, President of the University of Montpellier, will award honorary doctorates from the University of Montpellier to Yves Maufette and Yves Bergeron, both professors at the University of Quebec (Canada).
-The ceremony will take place on the Triolet Campus starting at 11 a.m., in the presence of Patrick Caron, Vice President in charge of international relations at UM, Jean-Michel Marin, Dean of the Faculty of Sciences at UM, and Ahmed Adam Ali, Vice Dean of the Faculty of Sciences at UM.
+This Friday, December 2, Philippe Augé, President of the University of Montpellier, will confer honorary doctorates from the University of Montpellier on Yves Maufette and Yves Bergeron, both professors at the University of Quebec (Canada).
+The ceremony will take place on the Triolet Campus starting at 11 a.m., in the presence of Patrick Caron, Vice President for International Relations at UM; Jean-Michel Marin, Dean of the UM Faculty of Sciences; and Ahmed Adam Ali, Associate Dean of the UM Faculty of Sciences.

 By invitation only

-Created by decree on June 26, 1918, and whose origins may date back to the 17th century, the title of Doctor Honoris Causa pays tribute to foreign personalities who highlight and echo the values of the university through their contribution to the world of ideas, culture, arts, and sciences.
+Established by decree on June 26, 1918, and with origins that may date back to the 17th century, the title of Doctor Honoris Causa honors foreign figures who highlight and embody the university’s values through their contributions to the worlds of ideas, culture, the arts, and the sciences.
 Awarded during a formal ceremony, this academic title is the most distinguished and prestigious that can be conferred by the University of Montpellier.

 Yves Maufette and Yves Bergeron, the two professors receiving the title of “Doctor Honoris Causa”

-Yves Maufette, Associate Professor at the University of Quebec in Montreal (UQAM): "The job of a university professor mainly involves teaching and research.
-Our training is primarily that of a researcher, and we often teach based on our intuition.
-In academia, our work is divided into three areas: research, teaching, and community service.
-In theory, these three tasks should be equally distributed.
+Yves Maufette, Associate Professor at the Université du Québec à Montréal (UQAM): “The role of a university professor primarily involves teaching and research.
+Our training is first and foremost that of a researcher, and we often teach based on our intuition.
+In the academic world, our responsibilities are divided into three areas: research, teaching, and community service.
+In theory, these three tasks should be equally balanced.
 Research is the key activity, as it will largely determine the success of our academic career, from promotion to international recognition.
-The second component of the task, teaching, is less valued.
-Choosing to invest in university teaching involves certain risks, as we are straying from the beaten path.
-Changing the content of a course is one thing, but changing the university program in a field to a new teaching approach is almost senseless.
-Isn't training our students to better meet the needs of tomorrow a key issue?
-Research is progressing, so why not teaching?
+The second component of the role, teaching, is less valued.
+Choosing to invest in university pedagogy carries certain risks, as we are stepping off the beaten path.
+Modifying the content of one’s course is one thing, but modifying an academic program in a field—and doing so to adopt a new pedagogical approach—is almost a reckless move.
+Isn’t training our students to better meet the needs of tomorrow a paramount issue?
+Research is advancing—so why not pedagogy?”

-Yves Bergeron, Professor at the University of Quebec in Atibi-Témiscamingue and the University of Quebec in Montreal (UQAM): "The Canadian boreal forest is one of the last remaining natural forests in the world, and it is under severe pressure.
+Yves Bergeron, Professor at the Université du Québec en Atibi-Témiscamingue and the Université du Québec à Montréal (UQAM): “The Canadian boreal forest is one of the world’s last remaining natural forests, a forest that is under severe strain.
 Traditional forest management practices have significantly reduced the proportion of old-growth forests.
 Fire, a source of soil disturbance that increases fertility, has been largely eliminated.
-Forest managers must find ways to replicate the main characteristics of natural forests through practices that mimic natural disturbances and forest dynamics.
-In this crucial area, France has a long history of forest management, and paleoecological approaches have been developed to reconstruct the past.
-Over the past 20 years, the paleoecological expertise of the University of Montpellier has been applied in collaborative and joint supervision projects in the cold forests of Canada, France, and elsewhere in the world.
+Forest managers must find ways to replicate the key characteristics of natural forests through practices that mimic natural disturbances and forest dynamics.
+In this critical field, France has a long history of forest management, and paleoecological approaches have been developed to reconstruct the past.
+Over the past twenty years, the University of Montpellier’s expertise in paleoecology has been applied in collaborative and joint supervision projects in the cold forests of Canada, France, and elsewhere around the world.”

 Practical information: